elec327/elec327.github.io/final_project/index.md

 shorter (two minutes or less - functioning as a brief advertisement) mainly focusing on showing off your functioning product.
 For extra credit, create a github project (for your code and other design files) and associated website which has the written presentation content.
-On OwlSpace, submit either a link to this site or your written presentation, your code, and links
+On Canvas, submit either a link to this site or your written presentation, your code, and links

 You will be graded on:
   + the quality of your presentation (written and oral).
 Do you do a good job of explaining